szieke/embLua/README.md

 To execute a Lua script the function dostring (embLua/lua/helper/luaHelper.c) can be used.
 This function can execute scipts wich resides in the RAM or in the ROM.

 ### Compiling a Lua script into ROM
 For this purpose embLua/lua/convertToHeader.lua can be used.
-This script converts a Lua script into a header file.
-To run this script the header file must be included and dofile with the name of the header file must be called (an example can be found in embLua/examples/STM32L552/main.c).
+This script converts all Lua scripts in a given directory (sript argument) into header files.
+To run these scripts the header files must be included and dofile with the name of these header files must be called (an example can be found in embLua/examples/STM32L552/main.c).

 Under embLua/examples/STM32L552/luaProject/Scripts a batch file can be found (convertToHeader.bat) which shows the usage of convertToHeader.lua.